Higher solutions of Hitchin's self-duality equations: The Deligne-Hitchin moduli space

 satisfies

 and semi-stable if

+All other $\lambda$-connections are called unstable.
+A $\SL(2,\C)$ $\lambda$-connection is called polystable if it is stable or the direct sum of $\lambda$-connections on degree $0$ line bundles. \end{definition}

-All other $\lambda$-connections are called unstable. \end{definition} For $\lambda\neq0$, every $\lambda$-connection $(\dbar, D)$ is automatically semi-stable.
+For $\lambda\neq0$, every $\lambda$-connection $(\dbar, D)$ is automatically semi-stable.
 Moreover, $(\dbar, D)$ is stable if and only if the connection $\nabla=\tfrac{1}{\lambda}D+\dbar$ is irreducible.
 For $\lambda=0$ there exist unstable $\lambda$-connections and their gauge orbits are infinitesimal close to the gauge orbits of (certain) stable $\lambda$-connections.
-In order to obtain a well-behaved moduli space we restrict to semi-stable $\lambda$-connections. \begin{definition} Let $M$ be a compact Riemann surface of genus $g \geq 2$.
-The Hodge moduli space $\mathcal M_{Hod}=\mathcal M_{Hod}(M)$ is the space of all semi-stable, rank $2$ trace-free $\lambda$-connections on $M$ modulo gauge transformations.
+Moreover, the gauge orbits of certain semi-stable $\lambda$-connections are infinitesimal close to each other, see also the notion of $\mathcal S$-equivalence for the case of holomorphic bundles \cite{NR}.
+In order to obtain a well-behaved moduli space we restrict to polystable $\lambda$-connections.